Ferdelolmo/resume/src/articles/faro.md

 On top of that, you can observe the number of page loads, JS errors, sessions to follow the user flow and how they interact and now the HTTP requests and its RED metrics.
 This can be quite useful to identify the slowest requests and start troubleshooting from there.

-Additionally, since those signals collected in Faro are logs, you can create some cool visual panels running queries in LogQL format (like a PromQL but for logs) and fine tune them as you want 📈.
+Additionally, since those signals collected in Faro are logs, you can create some cool visual panels running queries in LogQL format (like a PromQL but for logs) and fine tune them as you want.

 ![Alt text for your image](https://i.imgur.com/iw1LCn5.png)

 ## Final Thoughts ✨

 This experiment was a powerful reminder that data isn’t just for marketers but for everyone 💡.
-Understanding how users interact with your website is no longer a luxury; it’s a superpower that in the right hands can build some magic.
-And the best part is that you can achieve it with free, open-source tools and just a few lines of code.
+Understanding how users interact with your website is no longer a luxury; it’s available to everyone and builds some magic.
+And the best part is that you can achieve it with free, open source tools and just a few lines of code (can you ask for more? 🤯)

-If you’ve built something and want to understand your users better, give Grafana Faro a try.
-It might just change the way you see your website—and the web itself. 🌐
+If you’ve built something and want to understand your users behavior and performance better, give Grafana Faro a try.
+It might just change the way you see your website and the web itself 🌐